 Applicants must fill out a complete application packet and submit official transcripts from each institution they have previously attended.
 Once it is determined that the applicant meets all admission requirements, the applicant will be admitted to Southwestern College Professional Studies with provisional status until all official transcripts are received from each institution the applicant has previously attended.
 To be fully eligible for admission to Southwestern College Professional Studies and to be eligible to receive Federal Financial Aid, Southwestern College must have received all official transcripts for the learner.
 New learners have eight (8) weeks from the first day of their first class to get all of their official transcripts submitted to and received by the Southwestern College Registrar.
 If at the end of eight (8) weeks, the Southwestern College Registrar has not received all previous college transcripts, the learner will not be allowed to enroll in any future classes and will be dropped from all future sessions.
 Learners will not, however, be withdrawn from any course(s) currently in progress during the eight (8) weeks of provisional admission status.
-Learners will be eligible for full admission status when all of their college transcripts have been received by the office of the registrar.
+Learners will be eligible for full admission status when all official college transcripts have been received by the office of the registrar.
 Federal financial aid which the learner is eligible to receive under federal guidelines cannot be disbursed to the learner who has not been fully admitted to Southwestern College.

-Transfer hours should include English Composition 1 and 2 and a course in mathematics (college algebra preferred) with a C- or better.
-Any college level math course will meet this requirement as long as it counted toward graduation requirements at the institution where it was earned.
+Transfer hours should include English Composition 1 and 2 and a course in mathematics (statistics and probability, college algebra, or more advanced college credit bearing mathematics course requiring college algebra or higher as a prerequisite preferred) with a C or better.
+Any college level math course will be considered as long as it counted toward graduation requirements at the institution where it was earned.

 If these courses are not included in transfer credit, they will be required for graduation and may be completed at Southwestern College Professional Studies.

 As part of the degree completion plan, learners may apply for prior learning experience credits or present College Level Examination Program (CLEP) or DANTES (DSST) credits.
-Detailed information on these alternate methods of obtaining credit is available from any academic success coach.
+Detailed information on these alternate methods of obtaining credit is available from any Academic Success Coach (ASC).